 Yes, there is a great range of Sony mirrorless cameras in both full-frame and cropped-sensor variants.

 What is the ideal exposure time for astrophotography?

 This depends on the effect you wish to create.
 Generally, an exposure length of between 10-20 seconds should produce good results.

-A tripod is important as you generally cannot handheld long exposure shots without causing motion blur.
+A tripod is important, as you generally cannot handhold long exposure shots without causing motion blur.
 Also, a remote shutter release could help so that you don’t have to touch the camera during shooting.

-Yes in certain circumstances.
-There is a handful of lens adapters that allow you to use A-mount lenses on the newer E-mount cameras.
+Yes, in certain circumstances.
+There are a handful of lens adapters that allow you to use A-mount lenses on the newer E-mount cameras.